Here are some helpful resources, books, links and consultants to supplement the wisdom we have imparted.

 SAT Board: www.collegeboard.org

-The National Center for Fair & Open Testing (FairTest): www.fairtest.org For colleges that may exempt from standard tests
+The National Center for Fair & Open Testing (FairTest): www.fairtest.org.
+For a listing of colleges that may exempt from standard tests

 www.fulbright.org/study-in-the-usa in London for information on registration, fees and test centres.